pemn/vtk_cell_neighbors/README.md

 name|optional|description
 ---|---|------
-data|❎|grid with original data in VTK file format distance|❎|how many cells to walk away from center block
+data|❎|grid with original data in VTK file format distance|❎|how many cells away from center block should be used
 ||0|immediate neighbors (max of 6)
 ||1|neighbors within a distance of 1 cells (max of 26)
 ||2|neighbors within a distance of 2 cells (max of 124)